TabithaSW/Data_Forge_Fusion/README.md

 Creating a file conversion tool that allows users to select XML, CSV, EXCEL, or JSON  files and create a new version in their file type choice.
 Python is the main language used, the GUI is created through Tkinter.

+# Additions/Changes 12/5:
+- Users can view summary stats for Teradata queries.
+- Users can choose filename and save location for Teradata queries.

 # Additions/Changes 12/4:
 - User receives auto-generated preview of raw data in table format prior to conversion for both selected file data and query data.
 - User can request to preview raw file content without any conversion, limit of 1000 rows.